Arabia

 What is…

-Ancient Arabia was an extensive region in southwest Asia.
-It was bounded on the west by the Isthmus of Suez and the Red Sea, on the south by the Indian Ocean, and on the east by the Persian Gulf and the Euphrates.
+Ancient Arabia was border on the west by the Isthmus of Suez and the Red Sea, on the south by the Indian Ocean, and on the east by the Persian Gulf and the Euphrates River.
 It extended into the north in barren deserts, meeting those of Syria and Mesopotamia.
-It is one of the few countries of the world from which the original inhabitants have never been expelled.

 In ancient times, Arabia was divided into three parts: